Advanced & Defensive Driving Courses Oxford

 For all our bespoke driving courses in Oxford, we provide training on a range of roads and different areas, which can include:

-Urban Training – Oxford is a very busy and exciting city, and the urban network of roads can be incredibly hectic, especially during rush hour, and the accidents that happen in these environments are mainly down to impatience and poor observations and indications.
-Most accidents happen around traffic light junctions and roundabouts, where some drivers will make moves without alerting other drivers of their intentions.
-Although urban accidents tend to be slightly less severe due to lower speeds, they can be very costly with insurance premium hikes and can lead to road closures and traffic build-up.
+Urban Training – Oxford is a very busy city, and the urban network of roads can be incredibly hectic, especially during rush hour.
+The accidents that happen in these environments are mainly due to impatience and poor observation, and indications.
+Most accidents occur around traffic light junctions and roundabouts, where some drivers make moves without alerting other drivers to their intentions.
+Although urban accidents tend to be less severe due to lower speeds, they can be very costly with insurance premium hikes and can lead to road closures and traffic build-up.
 The main roads, such as the High Street and the A420 St Aldgate’s, are littered with accident sites.
-Although the retail centre of Oxford is mainly pedestrianised, the surrounding streets can be busy with public transport routes and far more road users to look out for, including pedestrians and cyclists.
-Taking advanced driver training is essential if you worry about using busy town roads or are perhaps looking to take a role as a delivery driver, where you may be asked to take a driving assessment.
+Although the retail centre of Oxford is mainly pedestrianised, the surrounding streets can be busy with public transport routes and a greater number of road users to watch out for, including pedestrians and cyclists.

 During a session, we typically look at: